Tips on Traveling with Your New Pup

 The first step is to complete the puppy application and begin the matching process.

 After you've applied to be the new pet-parents of an adorable mini Aussiedoodle and been approved, how do you get the pup home?
 The whole family is super excited, but the family's new best friend is on the other side of the nation.
 Now what?

-Traveling to the pup's birthplace could mean you fly out there then rent a car to my home, or you can drive straight to my house.
+Traveling to the pup's birthplace could mean you fly out to either Asheville, North Carolina, or Knoxville, Tennessee, then rent a car to my home, or you can drive straight to my house.
 We take great pride in our pups and how they are raised for the first eight weeks of their lives.
 When you bring one of our Aussiedoodles into your home, we count you as friends, and we're happy to have you visit.

 Traveling with a new puppy can be an adventure for you and the pup, so here are some tips to help make the experience a good one.

 Try to tire the puppy out before you begin the trip back home.
 Play with the little guy and bond a bit before leaving, and feel free to ask any questions while we hang out at my house.

 If possible, bring a friend or family member with you to ride in the back seat with the pup.
 Having a riding buddy will help your new family member feel more comfortable.